Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Finite sample analysis

 then with high probability we can determine whether or not $\D_0$ is locally identifiable.
 For the ease of analysis, let us now treat $\epsilon$ as a constant.
 Thus, in the worst case, the sample size requirements for the two models are, respectively,

-Apart from playing a role in determining whether $\D_0$ is locally identifiable at the population level, the sparsity parameters $s$ and $p$ also affect the sample size requirement.
+Apart from playing a role in determining whether $\D_0$ is locally identifiable, the sparsity parameters $s$ and $p$ also affect the sample size requirement.
 As discussed in the population results, the sparser the linear coefficient $\alphabf_i$, the less constraint on the dictionary atom collinearity.
-However, with finite samples, we require more signals to guarantee the validity of the local identifiability conditions in Theorem \ref{thm:finiteSSparse} and \ref{thm:finiteBerGau}.
-Intuitively, if the linear coefficient is sparse, more samples are required to see different combinations of the dictionary atoms.
+However, with finite samples, more signals are needed to guarantee the validity of the local identifiability conditions for sparse models.

-Our sample size requirement is similar to that of GS, who shows that $O(\frac{K\log K}{p (1-p)})$ signals is sufficient for locally recovering an incoherent reference dictionary.
+Our sample size requirement is similar to that of GS, who shows that $O(\frac{K\log K}{p (1-p)})$ signals is enough for locally recovering an incoherent reference dictionary.
 Our result indicates the $1-p$ factor in the denominator can be removed.
-The following two corollaries are the finite sample counterparts of Corollary \ref{thm:popResult2}. \begin{corollary} Under the same assumptions of Theorem \ref{thm:finiteSSparse}, \begin{enumerate} \item (Sufficient condition for $SG(s)$ models) If
+The following two corollaries are the finite sample counterparts of Corollary \ref{thm:popResult2}. \begin{corollaryM} Under the same assumptions of Theorem \ref{thm:finiteSSparse}, \begin{enumerate} \item (Sufficient condition for $SG(s)$ models) If

 then $\D_0$ is locally identifiable with respect to $L_N(\D)$, with the same probability bound in the first part of Theorem \ref{thm:finiteSSparse}. \item (Necessary condition for $SG(s)$ models) If